andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 - Download from GitHub*, Caffe* Zoo, TensorFlow* Zoo, etc.
 - Train your own model.

 This guide uses the Model Downloader to get pre-trained models.
-Use one of these options to find a model:
+You can use one of the following options to find a model:

 * **List the models available in the downloader**:
 ```sh